zakirullin/cognitive-load/README.md

 A modern implementation of this interface has **hundreds of thousands of lines of code**.
 Lots of complexity is hidden under the hood.
 Yet it is easy to use due to its simple interface.

 > This deep module example is taken from the book [A Philosophy of Software Design](https://web.stanford.edu/~ouster/cgi-bin/book.php) by John K. Ousterhout.
 Not only does this book cover the very essence of complexity in software development, but it also has the greatest interpretation of Parnas' influential paper [On the Criteria To Be Used in Decomposing Systems into Modules](https://www.win.tue.nl/~wstomv/edu/2ip30/references/criteria_for_modularization.pdf).
 Both are essential reads.
-Other related readings: [It's probably time to stop recommending Clean Code](https://qntm.org/clean), [Small Functions considered Harmful](https://copyconstruct.medium.com/small-functions-considered-harmful-91035d316c29), [Linear code is more readable](https://blog.separateconcerns.com/2023-09-11-linear-code.html).
+Other related readings: [It's probably time to stop recommending Clean Code](https://qntm.org/clean), [Small Functions considered Harmful](https://copyconstruct.medium.com/small-functions-considered-harmful-91035d316c29).

+Jumping between components is mentally exhausting, [linear thinking](https://blog.separateconcerns.com/2023-09-11-linear-code.html) is more natural for us.

+P.S.
 If you think we are rooting for bloated God objects with too many responsibilities, you got it wrong.

 ## Shallow modules and SRP
 All too often, we end up creating lots of shallow modules, following some vague "a module should be responsible for one, and only one, thing" principle.
 What is this blurry one thing?
 Instantiating an object is one thing, right?
 So `MetricsProviderFactoryFactory` seems to be just fine.
 The names and interfaces of such classes tend to be more mentally taxing than their entire implementations, what kind of abstraction is that?
 Something went wrong.